manureta/suite/docs/usermanual/source/processing/processes/raster/polygonextraction.rst

      - Description
      - Type
    * - ``result``
-     - The output feature collection, with the vectorized polygons.
+     - Output feature collection
-     - :ref:`SimpleFeatureCollection<processing.processes.formats.fcout>`
+     - :ref:`SimpleFeatureCollection <processing.processes.formats.fcout>`

 Usage notes
 -----------

 * The ``nodata`` parameter is entered as a string of comma-separated values.
 For instance: ``"0, -1, 2.2"``.

+.. todo:: Are the quotes required?

 * If the ``ranges`` parameter is used, the value of the ``nodata`` parameter is ignored.
 All values not belonging to any of the defined ranges will be considered no-data values.
 * If the ``ranges`` parameter is used, the ``value`` attribute in the output feature collection will contain the (zero-based) index of the range, not the original value of the cells in the grid coverage.
 * Non-adjacent regions with the same value will yield different features.